Human trafficking in the Republic of the Congo

+Prosecution (2009)

 The Government of the ROC demonstrated minimal law enforcement efforts to combat trafficking during the reporting period.
 The government neither prosecuted trafficking offenses nor convicted trafficking offenders in 2009.
 The Child Protection Law, which prohibits and prescribes punishment for child trafficking, was passed by the Senate in August 2009, but is still pending Presidential signature.
 Chapter 2 Article 60 of this law prohibits the trafficking, sale, trading, and exploitation of children, and Article 115 prescribes penalties of hard labor and a fine of between approximately $1,978 and $19,790.
 Pimping of children is punishable under Penal Code Article 344, but its weak prescribed penalty of up to two years’ imprisonment and a fine is neither sufficiently stringent nor commensurate with penalties prescribed by Congolese law for other serious crimes, such as rape.
 The trafficking of adults is not covered under Congolese law.
 The Ministry of Labor investigated, but did not prosecute, nine new cases of child trafficking in 2009.
 Eight prosecutions based on child trafficking charges filed one or two years ago remained pending, and none resulted in a conviction.
 The Ministry of Social Affairs sustained partnerships with local NGOs and UNICEF to provide training to 40 of the ministry’s investigators on recognizing victims of trafficking and to support judicial clinics.
 In addition, the government partnered with UNICEF to provide training to an unknown number of police officers during the year to recognize cases of trafficking.
 The government showed no evidence of involvement in or tolerance of trafficking on any level.